Google to release Android 12 stable version update on Oct 4: Report

-San Francisco, Sep 13 (IANS) US based search engine giant Google is reportedly planning to launch the stable version of the Android 12 operating system for the Pixel smartphones on October 4.
+San Francisco: US based search engine giant Google is reportedly planning to launch the stable version of the Android 12 operating system for the Pixel smartphones on October 4.

 According to documents, Google will publish the source code for Android 12 on October 4.
 This source code will be published on the Android Open-Source Project (AOSP) Gerrit, and it will very likely coincide with the release of the Android 12 stable update for Pixel phones, reports XDA-Developers.